 - Finding and fostering the best talent

-Enduring relationships with trusted peers are the core of the council experience.
-Enhanced by our global, enterprise-wide reach, these relationships span the world and extend the value of council membership across your organization.
+Enduring relationships with trusted peers are the core of the Council experience.
+Enhanced by our global, enterprise-wide reach, these relationships span the world and extend the value of Council membership.
 Confidential peer dialogue provides you with a broader perspective and shared experiences, as well as access to specific knowledge and best practices.

-Multifunctional insights generated by the wealth of perspectives gathered from over 100 councils (covering more than 50 functions) that work together across geographies
+- Multifunctional insights generated by the wealth of perspectives gathered from 125+ Councils (covering more than 50 functions) that work together across geographies